MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 12. Select **Assign**.

 ### How can I change the owner of a non-solution cloud flow?
 Ownership change for non-solution cloud flows involves creating a new flow using export/import, Save As, or the Send a copy mechanism.
-In-place ownership change for non-solution cloud flows is available because the owner is part of the flow identify.
+In-place ownership change for non-solution cloud flows is not available because the owner is part of the flow identify.

 [!INCLUDE[footer-include](includes/footer-banner.md)]